 Straw poll #240

-Do you support to add the following text into TGbe SFD?

-A non-STR MLD that intends to align the start time of the PPDUs sent on more than one link shall ensure that EDCA count down procedure is completed on all the links
+A non-STR MLD that intends to align the start time of the PPDUs sent on more than one link shall ensure that EDCA count down procedure is completed on all the links.

-Note: The above restriction only applies to the case when the non-STR MLD is the TXOP initiator
+Note: The above restriction only applies to the case when the non-STR MLD is the TXOP initiator.

-Note: Whether to extend this mechanism to STR MLD is TBD
+Note: Whether to extend this mechanism to STR MLD is TBD.

-Note: R1 feature [#SP240]
+Note: This is an R1 feature. [#SP240]

 [20/0993r7 (Sync ML operations of non-STR device, Dmitry Akhmetov, Intel), SP#1, Approved with unanimous consent]